-An application programming interface (API) is a set of software code that provides an interface for software to share data, responses, and instructions.
+An application programming interface (API) is a set of software codes that provides an interface for software to share data, responses, and instructions.
 Many business software integration platforms interact with software APIs to provide a primary interface for users to process and view data in real-time.
-With the growth of cloud-based computing, companies are joining the “API economy” as a means of driving partnerships, enhancing current processes, and driving overall digital transformation.
-Although monetization is one option, companies that select an API business model seek to connect business metrics to technical metrics.
+With the growth of cloud-based computing, companies are joining the “API economy” as a means of driving partnerships.
+This model also serves to enhance current processes, and drive overall digital transformation.
+Although monetization is one option, companies integrating an API business model seek to connect business metrics to technical metrics.

 Executive leadership often seeks options for integrating multiple software solutions to streamline operations and foster business growth.
-Different business software packages may not share interoperability, adversely impacting an organization’s efforts towards business software integration.
+Different business software packages may not share interoperability.
+This could adversely impact an organization’s efforts towards business software integration.
 Selecting an appropriate API business model not only enhances software interoperability and compatibility but ensures access and refinement of data.

 Advantages of An API Business Model

 Choosing the appropriate API business model can have an immediate positive impact on an organization of any size and structure.
-According to a recent McKinsey article, businesses that use APIs in their business software integration efforts can more effectively monetize their data, forge profitable partnerships, and develop new products.
-According to Forbes, organizations that adopt an appropriate model also enhance the consumer experience, drive internal organization and collaboration, and reach new markets.
-Mulesoft’s recent white paper reported that 80% of large organizations (with 10,000 employees) generated over $5 million a year through choosing an appropriate API business model and expanding their digital ecosystems.
+According to a recent McKinsey article, businesses that use APIs in their business software integration efforts can more effectively monetize their data.
+Congruently, it can forge profitable partnerships, and develop new products.
+According to Forbes, organizations that integrate an API Business model also enhance the consumer experience, drive internal organization and collaboration, and reach new markets.
+Mulesoft’s recent white paper reported that 80% of large organizations (with 10,000 employees) generated over $5 million a year.
+This is accomplished just through choosing an appropriate API business model and expanding their digital ecosystems.